topo-gps/ios-manual/en/routes/routes_search.rst

 - *Everywhere*: There is no filtering on location.
 - *Current location*: Only routes within a certain distance of the current location are shown.
-- *Visible part of map*: Only routes that are within the bounds of the currently visible part of the main map are shown in the routes srceen.
+- *Visible part of map*: Only routes that are within the bounds of the currently visible part of the main map are shown in the routes screen.
-- *Custom location*: If you enter a custom location or coordinate only routes within a certain distance of the entered location are shown.
+- *Custom location*: If you enter a custom location or coordinates only routes within a certain distance of the entered location are shown.

 .. _ss-route-filter-length: